 Just enter your friends account details and click send.
 In the example below you can see the fee to send a couple hundred euros to New Zealand is €1.49!
 Our wire transfer days are over.

-Also while most people will go for the free account (and that’s the one I recommend) they do have two premium accounts – N26 Black and N26 Metal – which offer free ATM withdrawals worldwide, insurance packages and some other small perks and exclusive offers.
+Also while most people will go for the free account (and that’s the one I recommend) they do have two premium accounts – N26 You and N26 Metal – which offer free ATM withdrawals worldwide, insurance packages and some other small perks and exclusive offers:

 Using N26 while you’re travelling

 If you’re a regular traveller, I highly recommend opening an account with N26.

 Not only is it just an awesome bank account to have, it’s got plenty of great features that make it perfect for travel:

 While the account is in euros only, everything is converted at the real exchange rate, with no conversion fee.
 This means it’s just like using your card in your home currency.